psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 the carle opened the sheetes wyde,
 Sir Gawaine gott in by the Ladyes side.
 Gawaine put his arme ouer that sweet thing;
-" sleepe, daughter," sais the carle, " on my blessing."
+"sleepe, daughter," sais the carle, " on my blessing."
 they carle turned his backe & went his way,
 & lockt the dore with a siluer Kaye.
 on the other morning `[In the next m.—P.]` when the carles rose,
 vnto his daughters chamber he goes:
-" rise vp, Sir Gawaine, & goe with mee,
+"rise vp, Sir Gawaine, & goe with mee,
 a maruelous sight I shall lett thee see."
 they carle tooke him by the hand,
 & both into another chamber they wend,